Mel Thomas

-Melanie Eileen Thomas (born August 26, 1985 in Cincinnati, Ohio) is an American basketball player who played for the University of Connecticut Huskies from 2004–2008.
+Melanie Eileen Thomas (born August 26, 1985 in) is an American basketball player who played for the University of Connecticut Huskies from 2004–2008.

 High school

 Thomas won many awards during her high school basketball career for Cincinnati’s Mount Notre Dame High School.
 As a junior, she averaged 18.3 points, 5.2 assists and 3.7 rebounds while leading Mount Notre Dame to a 23–3 mark and a regional finals appearance.
 As a senior, she led the Cougars to a perfect 28-0 record and a Division I Ohio State Championship.
 She averaged 20.4 points 5.4 assists and 4.0 rebounds, and made several All America teams.
 Thomas was named a WBCA All-American, and participated in the 2004 WBCA High School All-America Game.